shivanshsinghx365/Practice/Complete Interview Prep/2. Language Basics/Java/1. Introduction to Java/introToJava.md

 3. better exception handling
 4. better multi-threading
 5. Java prevents us from writing bad code : during compilation itself, it forces us to write a more maintainable and efficient code, this is why it is language of "Industries" & "software Developers" rather than language of students.
+6. Size of primitive data-type is fixed : unlike in c/c++ where it was differed from compiler to compiler